Serving People Hurt in Car Accidents Throughout Orange County

 |10.
 Equipment failures (including defective auto parts)||<1%|

-Notably absent from this list is texting behind the wheel and other forms of distracted driving.
+Notably absent from this list are texting behind the wheel and other forms of distracted driving.
 Despite all the efforts to reduce distracted driving, it remains an ever-present danger on the streets of Southern California.
 Given how many of the causes listed above are attributable to driver error, however, it is safe to assume that distracted driving plays a role in many of them.

 The Danger of Accepting an Early Settlement Offer